A self-dual complete resolution: Generators of Koszul Homology

 where $a_{ji}\in Q$.
 Denote by $A$ the $s\times r$ matrix of coefficients $(a_{ji})$ and by $A_{j_1,\dots,j_k}^{i_1,\dots,i_k}$ the $k\times k$ minor of $A$ corresponding to the rows $j_1,\dots,j_k$ and the columns $i_1,\dots,i_k$.

 In this section we provide explicit descriptions of the generators of the Koszul homology modules $H_i(\underline{g};R)$, which we use in the next section to construct a self-dual complete resolution of $R/J$ over $R$.
 We first note that in the case of embedded complete intersection ideals, the structure of $H(\underline{g};R)$ is well-understood in the following sense.
-We have that $J$ is a quasi-complete intersection ideal of $R$.
-Indeed, $(\underline{g})$ is a quasi-complete intersection ideal of $Q$, and thus $J$ is a quasi-complete intersection ideal of $R$ by \cite[Lemma 1.4]{quasici}.
+We have that $J\subseteq R$ is a quasi-complete intersection ideal as defined in \cite[1.1]{quasici}.
+Indeed, since $(\underline{g})$ is a complete intersection, it is a quasi-complete intersection ideal of $Q$, and thus $J$ is a quasi-complete intersection ideal of $R$ by \cite[Lemma 1.4]{quasici}.
 Therefore, $H_\ell(\underline{g};R)=\bigwedge^{\ell}H_1(\underline{g};R)$ is an exterior power of the first Koszul homology.
 We use this structure to describe the generators of Koszul homology.
 The generators we provide in Lemma \ref{embeddedcigens} are given in terms of the minors of the matrix $A$ defined above, and this plays a crucial role in our constructions in the next section.

 We also note that one could instead describe the generators of Koszul homology using \cite[Corollary 3.8]{DIETHORN2020106387}; however, due to the extra structure on Koszul homology in the embedded complete intersection case, the descriptions of the generators we obtain below are simpler.